Jabril-Mahamud/Jabril-Mahamud/README.md

 # Hi, I'm Jabril

 I'm a Software Engineer with 4 years of experience building and maintaining production systems at **BP**.
-I've worked across the full stack — from React frontends and RESTful APIs to backend microservices, cloud infrastructure, and most recently, **platform engineering and observability**.
+I've worked across the full stack — from React frontends and RESTful APIs to backend microservices, cloud infrastructure, and more recently, **platform engineering and observability**.

-More Recently, I've transitioned into working with **Kubernetes**, **Go**, and the **LGTM observability stack** (Loki, Grafana, Tempo, Mimir), focusing on improving how we monitor, debug, and scale distributed systems across the organization.
+I'm currently working with **Kubernetes**, **Go**, and the **LGTM observability stack** (Loki, Grafana, Tempo, Mimir), focusing on improving how we monitor, debug, and scale distributed systems.

 ---

 ### What I Do at BP

-**Current Role (Recent Transition - Oct 2024):**
+**Current Focus:**
-I'm now focused on **platform engineering and observability**, working with:
+I'm now working on **platform engineering and observability**, using:
 - **Kubernetes** for container orchestration and cluster management
 - **Go** for building internal tooling and backend services
 - **LGTM Stack** (Loki, Grafana, Tempo, Mimir) for distributed tracing, logging, and metrics
 - Improving service reliability, debugging workflows, and system observability across microservices

-**Previous Work (2021-2024):**
+**Background:**
-Before this transition, I spent ~3 years building **full-stack applications and backend services**:
+I've spent several years at BP building **full-stack applications and backend services**:
 - Developed **microservices** in **C#** and **Node.js**, integrated with **React** dashboards for real-time analytics
 - Designed and maintained **RESTful APIs** for high-throughput energy market data services
 - Built **serverless applications** on **Azure**, including Functions, API Management, and automated CI/CD pipelines